Southern Yakutia (Sakha)

 “Ach, Comrade Taidje!
 It is obvious you won’t agree with me

-on this.
+on this one.
 Even so, I will go ahead and express myself.
-I think it is sometimes
+It is sometimes good

-good to dwell on the past, especially when the present is so depressing and the
+to dwell on the past, especially when the present is so depressing, and the

 future holds little or no certainty.
 The memory of past joys and achievements